Emanuele-n/ORB_SLAM3/em/notes/Dependencies.md

 * *ORBextractor.cc*.
 This is a modified version of orb.cpp of OpenCV library.
 The original code is BSD licensed.

+* *PnPsolver.h, PnPsolver.cc*.
+This is a modified version of the epnp.h and epnp.cc of Vincent Lepetit.
+This code can be found in popular BSD licensed computer vision libraries as [OpenCV](https://github.com/Itseez/opencv/blob/master/modules/calib3d/src/epnp.cpp) and [OpenGV](https://github.com/laurentkneip/opengv/blob/master/src/absolute_pose/modules/Epnp.cpp).
+The original code is FreeBSD.

 * *MLPnPsolver.h, MLPnPsolver.cc*.
 This is a modified version of the MLPnP of Steffen Urban from [here](https://github.com/urbste/opengv).
 The original code is BSD licensed.